spack/spack-tutorial/tutorial_configuration.rst

 -----------------

 In addition to compiler and package settings, Spack allows customization of several high-level settings.
-These settings are stored in the generic ``config.yaml`` configuration file.
-You can see the default settings by
+These settings are managed in the ``config`` section (in ``config.yaml`` when stored as an individual file outside of an environment).
+You can see the default settings by running:
-running:

 .. code-block:: console